Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 Figuring Adjusted Basis

 The capital gain or loss is calculated thus:

 Realized Gain = Sale Price – Selling Costs

 Capital Gain or Loss = Realized Gain – Adjusted Tax Basis

 Hence, anything that changes that taxpayer's basis in the property will affect the gain or loss realized.
 Expenditures that increase the adjusted basis include:

-- improvements that have a useful life of more than 1 year;
+- improvements with a useful life exceeding 1 year;

 - costs of restoring damaged property.

 - postponed gains from the sale of a previous home before May 7, 1997;

 - any losses that were deducted from ordinary income tax;